glauth/glauth/README.md

 #### TOTP Configuration
 To enable TOTP authentication on a user, you can use a tool [like this](https://freeotp.github.io/qrcode.html) to generate a QR code (pick 'Timeout' and optionally let it generate a random secret for you), which can be scanned and used with the [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en) app.
 To enable TOTP authentication, configure the `otpsecret` for the user with the TOTP secret.

+#### App Passwords
+Additionally, you can specify an array of password hashes using the `passappsha256` for app passwords.
+These are not OTP validated, and are hashed in the same way as a password.
+This allows you to generate a long random string to be used in software which requires the ability to authenticate.

+However, app passwords can be used without OTP as well.

 #### Yubikey Configuration
 For Yubikey OTP token authentication, first [configure your Yubikey](https://www.yubico.com/products/services-software/personalization-tools/yubikey-otp/).
 After this, make sure to [request a `Client ID` and `Secret key` pair](https://upgrade.yubico.com/getapikey/).